uxthi/uxthi/README.md

 <h1 align='center'> console.log('Hi, i'm Thi!') 💻 </h1>

 <p align='center'>
   I'm a brazilian developer and game designer from <b>Rio de Janeiro</b>, currently living in <b>São Paulo</b>!
-In the past few years i've been working as a frontend developer focused on the finances market.
-I've also designed classbooks for a MFA in Game Design and created amazing websites and dashboards.
+In the past few years i've been working mainly as a frontend developer focused on React, Next and Typescript, creating amazing web apps and dashboards.
+I've also designed classbooks for a MFA in Game Design and translated a few games from english to brazilian portuguese.
 I'm a full-time nerd and an experienced storyteller with 4 Top Blogs Awards.
 Let's create amazing things! :D
 </p>

 <p align='center'>